whatsinport

-Victoria, British Columbia's capital, is an occasional Cruise Port during the Alaska cruise season, especially at the beginning or the end of the cruise season, when cruise lines have unique itineraries as they reposition their ships from the south to the north, or vice versa.
+Victoria, British Columbia's capital, is an occasional Cruise Port during the USA cruise season, especially at the beginning or the end of the cruise season, when cruise lines have unique itineraries as they reposition their ships from the south to the north, or vice versa.

 Currently, foreign-flagged passenger vessels that visit more than one U.S. port per itinerary must stop at a port outside the U.S. to be in compliance with the Passenger Vessel Services Act of 1886 (PVSA).
-This is the main reason Alaska cruises make a stop here.
+This is the main reason USA cruises make a stop here.

-The cruise terminals are 2.4 km (1.49 miles) from the city center of Victoria and there are tourist information desks, currency exchange, restaurants and taxis.
+terminals at Ogden Point are 2.4 km (1.49 miles) from the city center of Victoria and

 Services available for passengers at dockside include gift shops, foreign currency exchange, and pay telephones.
 Tour and shuttle buses, taxis and other forms of transportation are readily available for passenger excursions to the city center and major tour attractions.